 - What’s On

-Working with resin, industrial and natural waste, Karakaya reflects the impressions of individuals trapped in the chaos of modern city life on his works.
-The artist reinterprets the complex structure of daily life and reestablishes it by applying a symbolic approach.
-His sculptures are inspired by the reality of life and establish relationships with the past and the present.
+Working in resin and industrial and natural recycled materials, Karakaya grapples with impressions of individuals trapped in the chaos of modern city life.
+His interpretation of the complex structure of daily life is full of symbolism and attempts to establish a relationship between the past and the present.

 Cornucopia has joined forces with the digital publishing platform Exact Editions to offer individual and institutional subscribers unlimited access to a searchable archive of fascinating back issues and every newly published issue.
 This brand new resource is available cross-platform on web, iOS and Android and offers a comprehensive search function, allowing the title’s cultural content to be delved into at the touch of a button.

 Digital Subscription: £18.99 / $18.99 (1 year)Subscribe now